SeanXLee/universal-pe-starterkit/README.md

 # universal-pe-starterkit
 A modular power electronics hardware starter-kit designed for sub-100V applications.
-Originally developed for National Electronic Design Contest.
+Originally developed for National Electronic Design Contest in 2021.